 Vibration and engine buzz are minimal with the four-cylinder engine and negligible on the V6, so all Accords come across as very quiet.
 With everything off and the windows and roof closed, tire and road noise flow in first, but it's never anything more than background.
 Bottom line: The Accord is smooth and quiet with or without noise cancellation technology.

-Nearly all Honda Accord models boast improved government fuel economy ratings for 2011, and they remain well-balanced cars that are good at just about everything.
+Nearly all Honda Accord models are well-balanced cars that are good at just about everything.
 Just about every car in this class is well balanced, to be sure.
 Mid-sized sedans are usually crafted as all-things-to-everyone vehicles, intended to appeal to the largest possible chunk of buyers.
 It's a question of which one gets the balance appropriate for a buyer's taste, and again the Accord settles somewhere near the middle.